Top 5 of Albania’s Hot Springs

 • Health Benefits: 3 stars - Moderate mineral content, primarily offers relaxation and general wellness benefits.

 • Nearby Amenities: 3 stars - Restaurants and cafes available, other attractions require travel.
-There is also a sulfur cave used for medicinal purposes.

 Are you traveling in other parts of Europe?
 Take a look at more hot springs in the United Kingdom, Poland, Albania, Serbia, Romania, Austria, Greece, Italy, and Spain.